Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Introduction and outlook

-\textbf{Note added.} When this manuscript was finished, the paper~\cite{Suliga:2019bsq} appeared that also investigates production of $\nu_s$ mixed with $\nu_\tau$ in the SN interior.
+When this manuscript was finished, the paper~\cite{Suliga:2019bsq} appeared that also investigates the production of $\nu_s$ mixed with $\nu_\tau$ in the SN interior.
 Ref.~\cite{Suliga:2019bsq} analyses the evolution of the lepton asymmetry $Y_\tau$ due to the resonance conversion and the collisional production as well as the feedback on the effective potential.
-The work~\cite{Suliga:2019bsq} treats neutrino propagation microscopically, tracking individual particles, while we are using a macroscopic approach describing the overall effects of back-reaction via evolution of a thermodynamic quantity -- chemical potential.
-Our results are qualitatively similar, the differences can be attributed to different temperature models to which the overall production is highly sensitive.
+The main difference for the resonance conversion study is that we account for the neutrino's lepton number diffusion which eases the back-reaction.
+Therefore our results are qualitatively similar, the difference can be attributed to different SN explosion models.